yuvalmGS/gigaspaces-wiki-jekyll/xap97net/your-first-xtp-application.markdown

 ## DataFeeder

 The data feeder is in charge of feeding the cluster with unprocessed data every second.
-It does so by creating new {{Data}} objects with a random type and random information, and writes it to the cluster.
+It does so by creating new `Data` objects with a random type and random information, and writes it to the cluster.

 {gdeck:datafeeder|top}
 {gcard:Code}